-Honor 7A, Honor 7C vs Redmi 5, Redmi 5A: Specifications and features comparison
+Honor 7C, Honor 7A vs Xiaomi Redmi 5, Redmi 5A: Specs comparison

 Honor 7A, Honor 7C: Price in India, sale date

 Honor 7A is priced at Rs 8,999 for 3GB RAM+32GB storage option.
 The sale for the smartphone starts 12:00 noon of May 29 on Flipkart.
 The 3GB RAM+32GB storage variant of Honor 7C will be available at Rs 9,999, while the 4GB RAM+64GB storage option costs Rs 11,999.
 Both the models can be bought on Amazon from May 31, starting 12:00 noon.
-The devices sport an aluminum unibody design and will be available in three colour options – Blue, Black and Gold.
+The Honor 7C sports an aluminium unibody design, while the Honor 7A has a polycarbonate body.
+Both the Honor 7 phones will be available in three colour options – Blue, Black and Gold.

 Honor 7A, Honor 7C: Specifications and features

 Honor 7A and Honor 7C are among the most affordable smartphones in India with dual rear cameras.
 Both the devices come with similar specifications, except for the display size, processor and storage configurations.
-The screen has aspect ratio of 18:9, which means thin bezels on the sides.
-Honor 7A is more affordable and it comes with a smaller 5.7-inch HD+ (1440×720 pixels) IPS LCD display.
+The screen has aspect ratio of 18:9 with thin bezels on the sides.
+Honor 7A is more affordable, and it comes with a smaller 5.7-inch HD+ (1440×720 pixels) IPS LCD display.
 The phone is powered by the Qualcomm Snapdragon 430 processor, compared to Snapdragon 425 on the Redmi 5A.
 It will be sold in 3GB RAM+32GB storage option.

 Also Read: Honor 7A, Honor 7C first impressions and hands-on: Redefining the budget segment